nightroman/FarNet/FSharpFar/README.md

 If files are not trivial then services may require the configuration *some.fs.ini*.
 The configuration file is expected to be in the same directory as a source file.
 Required references and files should be specified by `reference` and `load`.
+If such a file is not found then a project file `*.fsproj` is used, if any.

 **Code completion**